Will Benson Player Props: Reds vs. Giants

 Will Benson At The Plate

-- Benson is hitting .287 with four doubles, four triples, four home runs and 21 walks.
+- Benson has four doubles, four triples, five home runs and 21 walks while hitting .279.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.